ARTS Day Speakers & Artists

 11:30 – Leela School of Dance

 The Leela School of Dance was founded by Mrs. Asha Bala, recipient of the 2018 North Carolina Heritage Award, given in recognition of lifetime contributions to the cultural heritage of our state.
 Through her studies in traditional and modern dance at the university level in India and the United States and her teaching career spanning over 30 years, Asha has come to appreciate how much dance benefits from knowledge and understanding of its historical and philosophical roots.
 She exposes her students to a well-rounded, holistic education that incorporates in-depth instruction in the practice of Bharata Natyam, a dance form that originated in South India thousands of years ago and is practiced in Indian communities in North Carolina.
 Asha is also the founder and director of the Leela Foundation, a space where artists, scholars, and students of all disciplines come together to create extraordinary works of art.
 Asha is a board member of the NC Arts Council.
 The NC ARTS dance performance will be by Leela School of Dance’s Nayikas class, consisting of adults who have discovered or rediscovered their love of Bharata Natyam while juggling full-time careers and families.
-Dancers performing at NC ARTS 2024 are: Suma Rao, Sharlini Sankaran, Durga Sivamani, and Preeti Chauhan.
+Dancers performing at NC ARTS 2024 are: Suma Rao, Sharlini Sankaran, Durga Sivamani, Shivali Bhaskarabatla, and Preeti Chauhan.